-^{} A percentage of the Executive Chairman's compensation is charged to exploration and evaluation expenses
+\ A percentage of the Executive Chairman's compensation is charged to exploration

-In addition, with respect to the option agreement for the purchase of the Spius property (Note 5(d)(i)).
-The underlying vendors of this property include a company where a director of the Company owns a 25% interest.
+In addition, with respect to the option agreement for the purchase of the Spius property (Note 4(d)(i)).
+The underlying vendors of this property include a company in which a director of the Company owns a 25% interest.

-9. Capital management
+8. Capital management